hashicorp/vault/website/source/docs/configuration/storage/etcd.html.md

   query for SRV records describing cluster endpoints.
 This can also be provided via the environment variable `ETCD_DISCOVERY_SRV`.

+- `discovery_srv_name` `(string: "vault")` - Specifies the service name to use when querying for SRV records describing cluster endpoints.
+This can also be provided via the environment variable `ETCD_DISCOVERY_SRV_NAME`.

 - `etcd_api` `(string: "<varies>")` – Specifies the version of the API to communicate with.
 By default, this is derived automatically.
 If the cluster version is 3.1+ and there has been no data written using the v2 API, the